merill/merill.github.io/_posts/2022-10-07-azure-ad-shortcuts.md

 ---

+NOTE: I have moved this page over to [https://github.com/microsoft/aka](https://github.com/microsoft/aka#readme) to allow other folks to contribute.
+Please head over there.

 I’m a command line guy and hate having to click to get to various Azure AD pages.

 Overtime I created these shortcuts and thought you might find them helpful.